grimme-lab/xtb_docs/source/crestqcg.rst

             CREST terminated normally.

 QCG automatically detects water as a solvent.
 This will cause the outer wall potential to be scaled to smaller sizes.
-Additionally, the solute will be fixed during the growth (also only in case of water).
-Bacillaene has a variety of different conformations and we want to consider the response of the intramolecular geometry upon addition of water.
+Additionally, the solute will be fixed during the growth (also only in the case of water).
+Bacillaene has a variety of different conformations and we want to consider the response of the intramolecular geometry upon the addition of water molecules.
 Thus, the ``--nofix`` flag was provided.
+Additionally, we plan to add many water molecules and the scaling of the outer wall potential is therefore not required.
+Hence, the scaling factor was set to one with ``--wscal 1.0``

-.. note:: Fixing the solute during the growth will increase the cluster quality, especially for water.
+.. note:: Fixing the solute and scaling the wall potential during the growth will increase the cluster quality, especially for water.
 It is only the ``default`` for water as solvent and can be switched off with ``--nofix``.
 For other solvents, the solute can be fixed also by using the keyword ``--fixsolute``.

 Notice that we also choose the ALPB water model to get energies including an additional implicit solvation model around the cluster.
 The resulting cluster can be found in the ``grow`` directory as ``cluster.xyz`` file.
 Additionally, each step is written to ``qcg_grow.xyz``.

 As we want to perform an MD simulation on this structure without dissociating the cluster, we also need the wall potentials found in the ``wall_potential`` file.
 This can be renamed to ``.xcontrol`` and directly used as an input for ``xtb`` to perform the constrained MD simulation.